microsoft/promptflow/docs/how-to-guides/develop-a-tool/create-your-own-custom-strong-type-connection.md

 * Step2: Develop a flow with custom tools.
 Please take [this folder](https://github.com/microsoft/promptflow/tree/main/examples/tools/use-cases/custom-strong-type-connection-package-tool-showcase) as an example.

 * Step3: Create a custom strong type connection using one of the following methods:
-  - If the connection type hasn't been created previously, click 'Add connection' button to create the connection.
+  - If the connection type hasn't been created previously, click the 'Add connection' button to create the connection.
     ![create_custom_strong_type_connection_in_node_interface](../../media/how-to-guides/develop-a-tool/create_custom_strong_type_connection_in_node_interface.png)
-  - Click 'Create connection' add sign in the CONNECTIONS section.
+  - Click the 'Create connection' plus sign in the CONNECTIONS section.
     ![create_custom_strong_type_connection_add_sign](../../media/how-to-guides/develop-a-tool/create_custom_strong_type_connection_add_sign.png)
-  - Click 'Create connection' add sign in the Custom category.
+  - Click 'Create connection' plus sign in the Custom category.
     ![create_custom_strong_type_connection_in_custom_category](../../media/how-to-guides/develop-a-tool/create_custom_strong_type_connection_in_custom_category.png)

   Fill in the `values` starting with `to-replace-with` in the connection template.